Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Results and Discussion

-However, the C$_p$ vs T data of Fig. \ref{fig:rho}(b) show a clear feature with onset near 287\,K, consistent with the $\rho(T)$ curve and the onset of a CDW order.
-Given a phase transformation near 290 K in N-grease \cite{bunting1969,quantum}, which we use as the thermally coupling agent between the sample and the calorimeter platform, it is important to rule out experimental artifacts as the cause for the 287\,K feature in C$_p$ vs T. This was accomplished by spacing the calorimeter’s addenda calibration closely, in this case $\approx 0.667$\,K in the 2--300\,K range.
-We also confirm that the feature remains unchanged when H-grease is used as the thermal coupling agent (data not shown).

-It is worth mentioning that concomitant to our work it was reported an interface and/or Zr intercalation induced CDW order in ZrTe$_2$ thin films prepared on graphitized SiC(0001) substrates \cite{ren2021}.
-This finding reinforces the ideia of a hidden CDW order in ZrTe$_2$, possibly reminescent of TiSe$_2$ \cite{zunger1978, fang1997, bianco2015, das2015}.
+Given a phase transformation near 290\,K in N-grease \cite{bunting1969,quantum}, which we use as the thermally coupling agent between the sample and the calorimeter platform, it is important to rule out experimental artifacts as the cause for the 287\,K feature in C$_p$ vs T. This was accomplished by spacing the calorimeter’s addenda calibration closely, in this case $\approx 0.667$\,K in the 2--300\,K range.
+We also confirmed that the $C_p(T)$ features remained unchanged when H-grease is used as the thermal coupling agent (data not shown).
+It is worth mentioning that it was reported an interface and/or Zr intercalation induced CDW order in ZrTe$_2$ thin films prepared on graphitized SiC(0001) substrates \cite{ren2021}.
+This finding reinforces the ideia of a hidden CDW order in ZrTe$_2$, possibly reminiscent of TiSe$_2$ \cite{zunger1978, fang1997, bianco2015, das2015}.